New

 Before pricing or availability are considered, vendors must meet insurance and credential requirements.
 When compliance is embedded early, procurement decisions are faster and more defensible.

-Many PMCs rely on centralized compliance tools like NetVendor Compliance to ensure insurance, credentials, and approvals are verified before vendors are ever considered for work.
+Many PMCs rely on centralized compliance tools like NetVendor to ensure insurance, credentials, and approvals are verified before vendors are ever considered for work.

 Procurement Must Match Operational Reality